-Whether or not you plan to attend the meeting, it is important that your shares be represented.
+Whether or not you plan to attend the annual meeting, it is important that your shares be represented.
 Please take a moment to complete, date, sign and return the enclosed proxy card as soon as possible, or use Internet or telephone voting according to the instructions on the proxy card.
-You may also attend and vote in person at the meeting.
+You may also attend the annual meeting and vote by means of remote communication by logging onto the virtual meeting platform, as discussed above.